spencermize/backend-test/README.md

 To submit your test please commit all work to the master branch of your fork and send us a link to your forked repository.

 ##### Project Setup
-* You need a local dev environment (we use MAMP but whatever you are compfortable with)
+* You need a local dev environment (we use MAMP but whatever you are comfortable with)
 * Point your vhost at the /public folder in this project
 * Installing Composer:
 	* `$ curl -s https://getcomposer.org/installer | php`